csc-training/geocomputing/R/puhti/README.md

 # R Puhti examples, calculating contours
 This is an example for running R code on CSC's Puhti supercluster as four different job styles: interactive, simple serial, array and parellel.
 For parallel there are three different options with different R libraries: `snow`, `parallel` and `future`.
 The interactive style is best for developing your scripts, usually with limited test data.
 For computationally more demanding analysis you have to use Puhti's batch system for requesting the resources and running your script.

 The contours are calculated based on a geotiff image with `raster` package.
-The results are saved in Shape format.
+The results are saved in GeoPackgeformat.

-If you have an R script that is ready on your laptop, and now would like to run that in Puhti, you normally need to edit only the paths to files and folders.
+If an R script that is ready on laptop, then for running it in Puhti normally you need to edit only the paths to files and folders.
 Sometimes it might be necessary to install [new R libraries](https://docs.csc.fi/apps/r-env-singularity/#r-package-installations).

 [Puhti batch job system documentation](https://docs.csc.fi/computing/running/creating-job-scripts/)